twinnydotdev/twinny/README.md

 ollama run codellama:7b-code '<PRE> def compute_gcd(x, y): <SUF>return result <MID>' `

 Replace 7b with the model which you would like to run e.g 13b or 34b.
+Please make aure that you are using the `code` version.
+Once you have a reply from the ollama model thrle API should have started automatically along side it.

 ### Installation & Setup